 Purchasing management fulfills a need for products for the business, so that is a good place to start when determining required features in a purchasing solution.

 Need.
-For each product, questions surrounding need – how many should be ordered and what are the required specifics, colors and quality – must be answered in order to purchase correctly.
+For each product, questions surrounding need – how many should be ordered and what are the required specifics, colors, and quality – must be answered in order to purchase correctly.

 Take those questions and multiply them by every product, which for some businesses equates to thousands, and the task can be difficult.
-Forecasting and trend analysis enables better buying decisions that can take into consideration trends, seasonality, promotions & changing marketing conditions.
+Forecasting and trend analysis enable better buying decisions that can take into consideration trends, seasonality, promotions & changing marketing conditions.

 Cost.
 There are many factors that need to be considered in addition to the price a vendor quotes.
 Knowing the true cost or landed cost of a product is critical for evaluating vendors.
 Additionally, tracking and aggregating spend across the organization can uncover opportunities to leverage volume discounts with suppliers.

 Vendor performance.
 Insights gained through supplier performance analysis will enable better planning, improve spend decision-making and result in a more cost-effective supplier management process.

 Easy access to full vendor historical data including vendor’s published price, last cost paid, and lead time allow for ongoing evaluation & establishing new vendor expectations.

 Multi-currency.
 As global sourcing continues to grow in popularity, the ability to trade in multiple currencies is a requirement for buying (and selling) internationally.

 The cost of doing business in each country is different and a solution must support both your multi-national pricing strategy and multi-currency conversion.